Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ![Alt Text](https://hex-map.khitchdee.net/modal-illustration.png?v08-21-2022)

-A mode is time-sliced into a set a "user intent" units,
+A mode consists of a set a "user intents",
 A user intent is the user's expression of intent to do something
 expressed as a specific input gesture,
 and an intent handler, that performs the action intended by the user.
-User intent handling is what happens within a mode of operation.

 This app (a single file ModalWX.cpp) is a Modal-GUI source-code navigation/editing app.
 It serves 3 purposes for this source-code toolkit.